tea-droid/tanmayspace/content/posts/azure-sentinel-siem/index.md

 - **Azure Free Tier**: $200 credit to get started
 - **GitHub**: My project repository (link in bio)
 - **Community**: r/azure, r/siem, and Azure Sentinel community

----

-*Are you building your own security lab?
-I'd love to hear about your experience!
-Drop a comment below or connect with me on LinkedIn.*